-A fee-based firm, most members of LTAM's advisory staff can earn commissions from the sale of specfic securities, in addition to standard advisory fees.
+A fee-based firm, members of LTAM's advisory staff can earn commissions from the sale of specfic securities, in addition to standard advisory fees.
 That's different from a fee-only firm, which avoids conflicts of interest by only earning compensation from client fees.

 Ladenburg Thalmann Asset Management Background